ionTomorrow/WS1-API-AdminToolbox/README.md

 To use these cmdlets, they must be imported as modules.
 You can use the ./ws1_sample_start.ps1 script to import them.
 The modules reference each other to reduce code reuse, so you should import all of the modules and not skip any.

 ### 2. run select-ws1config
-    Once the modules have been imported, use the following to get started:
+    Once the modules have been imported, assign a variable to the `select-ws1Config` cmdlet to generate REST API Headers.
     `$headers = select-ws1Config`

     The select-ws1Config will walk you through how you want to connect to the API.